The ; keyword

 The @AxialGrowth keyword

-The @AxialGrowth keyword let the user specify an linear stress free expansion:
+The @AxialGrowth keyword let the user specify a linear stress-free expansion:

 This keyword is followed by: